 Early History of the Notly family

-Another 171 words (12 lines of text) covering the years 1665, 1676 and 1679 are included under the topic Early Notly History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Notly research.
+Another 86 words (6 lines of text) covering the years 1665, 1676 and 1679 are included under the topic Early Notly History in all our PDF Extended History products and printed products wherever possible.

 Notly Spelling Variations